-- 6. Base instruction funding rates for DSEPS: - a) \$11,639 per student with a mild/moderate disability when the parent has consulted with the resident school board (grant codes 110 and 500 and the applicable 50 code); - b) \$7,537.59 per student with a mild/moderate disability when parent enrolls student without consulting the resident school board (grant code 500 and applicable 50 code); - c) \$7,537.59 per student with a severe disability (grant code 500 and applicable 40 code). - 7.
+- 6. Base instruction funding rates for DSEPS: - a) \$11,639 per student with a mild/moderate disability when the parent has consulted with the resident school board (grant codes 110 and the applicable 50 code); - b) \$7,537.59 per student with a mild/moderate disability when parent enrolls student without consulting the resident school board (applicable 50 code); - c) \$7,537.59 per student with a severe disability (applicable 40 code). - 7.
 Transfer of base instruction funding between jurisdictions and DSEPS is not required for students who move after the September count date. - 8.
 An accredited funded private school wishing to become a DSEPS or a DSEPS wishing to add a new school site must submit a written request for approval by April 30 (of the prior school year) to the School Accreditation and Standards Branch stating their reasons for doing so.
-They must also indicate this intention on their Notice of Intent.
+They must also indicate this intention on their Annual Operating Plan.